 We consider secondary users can continue to have ‘account privileges’ where an account is closed but historical information remains.

 What happens to a secondary user instruction when an account is closed?

 Closing an account does not affect a secondary user instruction and it therefore remains current.

 Can a secondary user continue sharing CDR data from a closed account?

 As above, a person can continue having account privileges and a current secondary user instruction in relation to a closed account.
-The person can therefore continuing being a secondary user of that closed account.
-If the person continues being eligible in relation to the data holder (i.e. despite the account closure, the person continues to satisfy the eligibility criteria under r 1.10B and clause 2.1 of schedule 3), the person will continue to be able to share CDR data from the closed account subject to clauses 3.2(4) and (5) of schedule 3.
+If the person continues being eligible in relation to the data holder (i.e. despite the account closure, the person continues to satisfy the eligibility criteria under rule 1.10B and clause 2.1 of schedule 3 or schedule 4), the person will continue to be able to share CDR data from the closed account subject to clauses 3.2(4) and (5) of schedule 3 or schedule 4.

 For more information about secondary users please refer to the Secondary users in the banking sector fact sheet and Secondary users in the energy sector fact sheet.